zbram101/better-angels/README.md

 To deploy the application on a Kubernetes cluster, follow these steps:

-1. Run the following command:

-kubectl apply -f k8-deploy.yaml
+1. Run the following command: kubectl apply -f k8-deploy.yaml

 2. The application will be deployed based on the configuration specified in the `k8-deploy.yaml` file.

-For more detailed information on the structure and architecture of the frontend (FE) and backend (BE), please refer to the respective folders' README.md files.

 ## Architecture / Standards FE

-This is a React application that utilizes Redux for state management, using the Redux Toolkit.
-The forms are built using the React Hook Form library, which simplifies form validation and error handling.
+The frontend of the application is developed using React.
+It utilizes Redux, a state management library, along with the Redux Toolkit for a more streamlined development experience.
+React Hook Form is used to handle form validation and error handling, providing a user-friendly experience.

+### Design Choices

+The choice of React and Redux was made to ensure a modular and scalable architecture for the frontend.
+React allows for the creation of reusable UI components, while Redux facilitates centralized state management, making it easier to handle application-wide data.
+The usage of Redux Toolkit further simplifies the implementation of Redux with its built-in tools and best practices.

 ### Folder Structure